 b) Kopriva I, Jerić I. Blind separation of analytes in nuclear magnetic resonance spectroscopy and mass spectrometry: sparseness-based robust multicomponent analysis.
 Anal.
 Chem.
 2010; 82: 1911-1920.

-To the best of our knowledge, the only known result for deterministic A is given in ref. [a]:
+One result for deterministic A is given in ref. [a]:

 a) DeVore R A. Deterministic constructions of compressed sensing matrices.
 Journal of Complexity 2007; 23: 918-925.